py-23/loop-case/README.md

 </p>

 <p>Performance:
 BigQuery is partitioned by date and clustering by customer id, product type and other commonly used aggregations is in place to improve performance when accessing the data.
-BigQuery is a columnar storage option meaning it is efficient at retrieving column level data which is well suited to analytics cases as most often only some columns are used.</p>
+BigQuery is a columnar storage option meaning it is efficient at retrieving column level data which is well suited to analytics cases as most often only some columns are used.
+Incremental loading makes the data flow performant as only upserts are taken intp account post initial load.</p>

 <h2>Data quality</h2>